-A postcard from the future is included below as a way of bringing these figures to life through story telling- providing an example of how the Council might have gone about achieving its 2030 target.
+A message from the future is included below as a way of bringing these figures to life through story telling- providing an example of how the Council might have gone about achieving its 2030 target.

-Postcard 4: Ecological Positivity
+Message 4: Ecological Positivity

-Image by Postcard from the Future competition winner, Lily, Ysgol Caer Drewyn
+Nature recovery themed image by Postcard from the Future competition winner, Lily, from Ysgol Caer Drewyn.

 Dear 2020 Council, Year 2030 here!
-Not wanting rec to give you spoilers but here's some of the but headlines on how you've achieved ecological ty ir positivity...
+Not wanting to give you spoilers but here's some of the headlines on how you've achieved ecological positivity...